1348686364/Mindcli-for-controlling-multi-robots/README.md

 # Mindcli-for-controlling-multi-robots

 ## Introduction
-This code is for controlling multi-robots by a mindcli in a PC or sever.
-It has changed  a small of the open source mindcli by Vincross.
+This code is for controlling multi-robots by a mindcli in PC or sever.
+It's basis on the open source mindcli by Vincross.
+And it's for [HEXA](https://www.vincross.com) only.

 ## Usage
 The Usage of controlling multi robots is: